East Urbana shootout under investigation

 Police located the shooting scene on Hunter Street, Smysor said.

-“There were two different piles of casings, indicating two people in two vehicles shooting at each other,” Smysor said, adding at least 25 shots were filed.
+“There were two different piles of casings, indicating two people in two vehicles shooting at each other,” Smysor said, adding at least 25 shots were fired.
+“We are still working on locating actual witnesses.”

 The incident brings to 53 the number of confirmed shots fired cases in Urbana during 2020.
 That’s up from a total of 33 during 2019.